The Proud Valley: Production

 From a treatment entitled David Goliath by the married writing team of Herbert Marshall and Fredda Brilliant, friends of Robeson in Highgate and Moscow, The Proud Valley's script was written by Louis Golding with the help of the novelist Jack Jones.

 Robeson's role was based on the real-life adventures of a Black miner from West Virginia who drifted to Wales by way of England, searching for work.
 After two years of refusing offers from major studios, Robeson agreed to appear in this independent British production, seeing (he told The Glasgow Sentinel) an opportunity to "depict the Negro as he really is—not the caricature he is always represented to be on the screen."

 Filming was completed in September 1939 but producer Michael Balcon and director Pen Tennyson were forced to re-cut the ending of the film in the new jingoistic atmosphere following the outbreak of war.
 An ending in which the workers took control of the mine was replaced with a scene in which management agreed to make concessions to the miners.
+Michael Balcon wrote "It was not, perhaps, quite the film Pen wanted to make in the first instance, but it was an unqualified success.
+We were all pleased with it, including Pen, who was very self-critical."

 Release

 In December 1939, the film was unofficially previewed in Neath Port Talbot and, according to newspaper articles at the time, was well received by the Welsh audience who commented on the authenticity of background and detail.

 The first film to premiere on radio, on 25 February 1940, The Proud Valley was first screened to the trade & cinema bookers on the 9 January 1940 before opening to the public on screens nationwide, including the Birmingham Gaumont and the Middlesbrough Hippodrome, from the 3 March 1940 onwards, and in London at the Leicester Square Theatre on the 8th.

+According to Kinematograph Weekly it was one of the most successful British films at the local box office in 1940.

+Michael Balcon claims that because of Robeson's pro-Russian views, at a time when Russia was an ally of Nazi Germany, Lord Beaverbrook was opposed to the movie and there was very little mention of it in his newspapers.